 No dividends may be paid on our common stock unless full cumulative dividends have been paid on our preferred stock.
-We have paid full cumulative dividends on our preferred stock on a quarterly basis through December 31, 2012.
+We have paid full cumulative dividends on our preferred stock on a quarterly basis through December 31,2013.
 We have historically declared cash dividends on our common stock on a quarterly basis.
-During 2012 and 2011, we declared total cash dividends to holders of our common stock of \$314.6 million (\$0.88 per share) and \$358.1 million (\$1.01 per share), respectively.
+During 2013 and 2012, we declared total cash dividends to holders of our common stock of \$594.3 million (\$1.64 per share) and \$314.6 million (\$0.88 per share), respectively.
 In general, our common stock dividends have been characterized as ordinary income to our stockholders for income tax purposes.
 However, a portion of our common stock dividends may, from time to time, be characterized as capital gains or return of capital.
-For 2012 and 2011, our common stock dividends were characterized as ordinary income to stockholders.
-(For additional dividend information, see Notes 11(a), 11(b) and 17 to the consolidated financial statements, included under Item 8 of this Annual Report on Form 10-K.)
+For 2013 and 2012, our common stock dividends were characterized as ordinary income to stockholders.
+(For additional dividend information, see Notes 11(a) and 11(b) to the consolidated financial statements, included under Item 8 of this Annual Report on Form 10-K.)

-We elected to be taxed as a REIT for U.S. federal income tax purposes commencing with our taxable year ended December 31, 1998 and, as such, have distributed and anticipate distributing annually at least 90% of our REIT taxable income.
+We elected to be taxed as a REIT for U.S. federal income tax purposes commencing with our taxable year ended December 31, 1998 and, as such, anticipate distributing at least 90% of our REIT taxable income within the timeframe permitted by the Code.
 Although we may borrow funds to make distributions, cash for such distributions has generally been, and is expected to continue to be, largely generated from our results of our operations.

-We declared and paid the following dividends on our common stock during the years 2012 and 2011:
+We declared and paid the following dividends on our common stock during the years 2013 and 2012: